Research Centres of Excellence

 We are striving to build a network of seven dedicated research centres

-University of Portsmouth
+University of Plymouth

-Queen Mary University of LondonProfessor Silvia Marino and her team, in collaboration with University College London, are studying glioblastoma tumours – one of the most aggressive and deadly types of brain cancer.
+Queen Mary University of LondonProfessor Silvia Marino and her team, in collaboration with University College London, are studying glioblastoma multiforme (GBM) brain tumours, the most aggressive and most common primary high-grade tumour diagnosed in adults.

 The team are aiming to establish the difference between tumour stem cells, which help drive uncontrolled tumour growth, and normal brain stem cells, which stop dividing once they naturally evolve into specialised brain cells.
 With this knowledge, the team can identify new and/or existing drugs that can halt or slow down the rapid spread of this invasive type of brain tumour whilst also potentially reducing the side effects of existing chemotherapy treatments.

 Imperial CollegeOur partnership with Imperial College encompasses both surgical and research teams across two West London locations – Charing Cross Hospital and Hammersmith Hospital.
 The team at Charing Cross is led by leading neurosurgeon, Mr Kevin O’Neill.
 Under his leadership, his team is exploring ways to develop new tools, techniques and procedures in order to continually improve and optimise the complex science of neurosurgery.

 The collaborative research team based at Hammersmith is led by Dr Nelofer Syed.
 Under her direction, they are scrutinising many aspects of brain tumour biology.
 They are studying how tumour cells get their energy, how existing drugs can be made more effective, how artificial intelligence can help provide greater insights into personalised treatments, and how therapeutic strategies around nutrition, including ketogenic diet, may enhance treatments.